Meti0X7CB/WinTaskical/README.md

 5 - Load any of the styles from rainmeter.

-## Supported Players
+## 🔧 Supported Players
-### Windows applications
+#### Windows applications

 The Player widget supports every application that makes use of the [System Media Transport Controls API](https://learn.microsoft.com/en-us/uwp/api/windows.media.systemmediatransportcontrols?view=winrt-22621) out of the box.
 For the full list of supported applications, please refer to [this list](https://github.com/ModernFlyouts-Community/ModernFlyouts/blob/main/docs/GSMTC-Support-And-Popular-Apps.md).

-### Browser based applications
+#### Browser based applications

 Requires [WebNowPlaying](https://wnp.keifufu.dev/extension/getting-started) browser plugin to be installed on your browser.
 All major streaming sites such as Youtube Music, SoundCloud and many more are supported.
 For the full list of supported sites, please refer to [this list](https://wnp.keifufu.dev/supported-sites).

-## FAQ
+## 🤔 FAQ

-- The following applications don't fully make use of Window's SMTC API, however this can be overcome by installing the appropriate plugin for your application:
+The following applications don't fully make use of Window's SMTC API, however this can be overcome by installing the appropriate plugin for your application:
 [MusicBee](https://github.com/ameer1234567890/mb_MediaControl), [AIMP](https://www.aimp.ru/?do=catalog&rec_id=1097), [DeaDBeeF](https://github.com/DeaDBeeF-for-Windows/ddb_smtc), [iTunes](https://github.com/thewizrd/iTunes-SMTC), [VLC](https://github.com/spmn/vlc-win10smtc), [Winamp](https://github.com/NanMetal/gen_smtc), [MPV](https://github.com/x0wllaar/MPV-SMTC), [Netease Cloud Music](https://github.com/BetterNCM/InfinityLink)

+## ⭐ Support the Project

+If you like WindowsBar, please consider to staring the repo.